Free Plans for Stitch and Glue Boatbuilding

 - Free 3 sheet dory Instructions and photographs.
 Hannu's Boatyard, he has several models.
 Can easily be built stitch and glue along with the frames.

-- Bateau Bois Plans for some respectable boats. look under 1- Plans Bois, In many languages.
+- Bateaux Bois Free and paid Plans for some respectable boats.
+Look under 1- Plans Bois.
+In many languages.
 Get Mr. Google to translate but it's well worth having a look.

 - Free Stitch and Glue plans for single and double kayaks from Kayakyak.
 These have been built and tested.
 Nice looking boats.
 The Plans are actual plans not offsets.

 - Portable Boat Plans has several designs for free.
 Many other of his plans are very inexpensive.
 Ken Simpson designs inexpensive easily built boats.